Golap Borbora: Resignation

+Post-Chief Ministership

+Borbora remained MLA of Tinsukia until 1983.
+He was succeeded by Rajendra Nath Phukon.

+Personal life

+He was a non-smoker but a "paan and chai addict".
+He was married to Ajalitara Borbora, and they had four sons including Pankaj Borbora who is associated with the Bharatiya Janata Party.

+Death

 He died in 2006.
 He was 83 and was suffering with old age ailments.
 He spent his last years away from active politics.
 He was also an office bearer of the North East Frontier Railway Employees' Union and other labour organisations and was also associated with several social and educational institutions.